 \subsection{Convolutional Neural Network (CNN)}

-Convolutional Neural Network (CNN) is one the important part of AI systems.
+Convolutional Neural Network (CNN) is one the important parts of AI systems.
 This is a powerful series of artificial neural networks.
 The application of CNN is at the recognition of handwritten digit images perfectly and strongly.
-We need the shaped microvomb's optical spectrum and the corresponding kernel weights.
-Figure 9 showed this proccesing[11].\\ Convolutional Neural Network is a great kind of deep learning.
+We need the shaped microvomb's optical spectrum and the corresponding kernel weights.\\ Convolutional Neural Network is a great kind of deep learning.
 In 1959, Hubel and Wiesel found that cells in the animal visual cortex are responsible for detecting light in receptive fields.
 And then Kunihiko Fukushima could propose the recognition in 1980, which could be regarded as the predecessor of CNN.
-In 1990, LeCun could publish a seminal paper establishing the modern framework of CNN, and later improved it [20].
+In 1990, LeCun published a seminal paper establishing the modern framework of CNN and later improved it [20].